 For Further Help, Support, or Advice

 In the case that something has happened, immediately call 911.
-Emergency situations include a recent threat of violence or sexual violence, recent act of violence or sexual violence or if your health or someone else’s is in danger.
+Emergency situations include a recent threat of violence or sexual violence, a recent act of violence or sexual violence, or if your health or someone else’s is in danger.

 If something has happened and you’re in need of help, support, or advice pertaining to physical or sexual assault, please call the below 24hr hotlines.

 Rape, Abuse and Incest National Hotline